mosquitobite82/MyVueApp/my-vue-app/src/components/ContextMenu.README.md

 3. **Disable appropriately**: Use the `disabled` property for unavailable actions
 4. **Group related items**: Use dividers in custom slots for better organization
 5. **Test on different screen positions**: Ensure menu doesn't go off-screen at edges
+6. **Choose the right mode**: Use right-click for contextual actions, left-click for primary navigation/actions
+7. **Visual indicators**: Add arrow icons (▼) to left-click elements to indicate they're interactive

 ## Browser Compatibility